-This review identified 9 eligible studies, compared to three studies in a former systematic review by Bailey et al. and therefore provides substantially more evidence (13).
+This review identified 9 eligible studies, compared to 3 studies in a former systematic review by Bailey et al. and therefore provides substantially more evidence (13).
 One additional study from the period in which the former review searched was identified and the other 5 papers were published more recently.
 Furthermore, an extensive search was performed using a sensitive search strategy, built and translated in consultation with an information specialist, in six different databases, including one global health and one African specific database.
 We also searched references of multiple key reviews and identified 2 studies from checking conference abstracts.
 To increase the robustness of the review, titles and abstracts and full text screening, data-extraction and quality assessment were performed by two researchers independently.
 Finally, possible reasons for heterogeneity were explored in sensitivity analyses, which showed that heterogeneity was driven mainly by one specific estimate from a single study.

 A limitation of the review process is that the search for grey literature was restricted to screening conference abstracts.
 Additionally, only studies in English and French were included, but it is unlikely that this had an impact, since no studies were excluded because of this language restriction.
+However, studies not indexed in the main medical databases, for example grey literature in local languages, might have been missed by the search strategy.
 A number of studies were excluded due to lack of adjustment for age.
 However, studies that did not adjust for age mostly only reported unadjusted odds ratios, which could be biased.

 Strengths and limitations of the studies included

 The most important limitations of the studies included concerned DM ascertainment, which was not always performed according to international guidelines.
 For example, the majority of the studies based DM diagnosis, either on patient self-report, or through only a single blood glucose or HbA1c measurement.
 Self-report is clearly insensitive in resource poor settings.
+However, when the only study that solely applied self-report as a measure for DM was excluded in a sensitivity analysis, the pooled OR did not change significantly.
 WHO recommends repeated blood glucose or HbA1c measurements at different time points to diagnose DM in those without classical DM symptoms (32).
 Since TB disease can result in hyperglycaemia, repeated measurements might be of even greater importance (33).
 The difference in diagnostic tests and cut-points used between studies also makes it difficult to compare the study outcomes and might lead to heterogeneity between studies.

 A strength of the included studies was that they all adjusted for age and other important confounders, such as sex and HIV status.
 Four of the studies additionally adjusted for socio-economic status, by measuring related factors such as income, access to energy and educational level.
 Since many factors related to a low socio-economic status, such as poor housing and crowded living conditions, are established risk factors for TB and DM, these studies may report more reliable results (32).
 No evidence of publication bias was found, which could be explained by the small body of literature available from SSA on the association, which makes it more likely that small studies with insignificant outcomes will be published.
 However, with only a small number of studies included, such conclusions should be interpreted with caution.